kdavila/lecturemath/ACCESS2021_release/README.md

 In addition, **db_LectureMath.xml** contains the meta data of all 34 videos in LectureMath dataset, and **video_edited_gt_34.json** includes the binary annotation about unedited / edited videos in LectureMath dataset.

 ### News (Updated: 01/07/2022):
-The code and data for our paper have been available here.
+The code and data for our paper have been made available here.

 ## FCN-LectureNet Training